Discover the top challenges of usage-based pricing, from overage fees to zero-dollar invoices, and learn how to reduce customer inquiries.

 What is usage-based billing software?

-How can I get the metered consumption data into Ordway’s usage-based billing software?
+How can I get the metered consumption data into Ordway’s billing software?

 Can Ordway perform revenue recognition for usage-based pricing models?

-Yes, Ordway can automate much of the five-step process to recognize revenue under the ASC 606 (US GAAP) and IFRS 15 (international) standards.
-Most customers elect to recognize revenue based upon the actual invoiced amounts each month.
-Journal entries are created and posted to Ordway’s revenue sub ledger.
-At period end (or on a continuous basis) Ordway can publish summary journal entries to your general ledger.
-We integrate with many of the popular accounting and ERP applications including Quickbooks, Xero, Sage Intacct, and Oracle Netsuite.
+Yes, Ordway can automate much of the five-step process required for revenue recognition under ASC 606 (US GAAP) and IFRS 15 (international) standards.
+Most customers choose to recognize revenue based on actual invoiced amounts monthly, with journal entries created and posted to Ordway’s revenue sub-ledger, which can then publish summary journal entries to general ledgers like Quickbooks, Xero, Sage Intacct, and Oracle Netsuite.

 See the industry’s most powerful usage-based billing software in action.